canonical/charmed-5g/docs/how-to/deploy_cups_sdcore.md

 Create a Juju model to represent the User Plane, using the cloud `user-plane-cluster`, which was created in the Bootstrap step.
 The following parameters can be set:

 - `access-gateway-ip`: this is the IP address of the gateway that knows how to route traffic from the UPF towards the gNB subnet
-- `access-interface`: the name of the macvlan interface on the kubernetes host cluster to bridge to the `access` subnet
+- `access-interface`: the name of the macvlan interface on the Kubernetes host cluster to bridge to the `access` subnet
 - `access-ip`: the IP address for the UPF to use on the `access` subnet
 - `core-gateway-ip`: this is the IP address of the gateway that knows how to route traffic from the UPF towards the internet
-- `core-interface`: the name of the macvlan interface on the kubernetes host cluster to bridge to the `core` subnet
+- `core-interface`: the name of the macvlan interface on the Kubernetes host cluster to bridge to the `core` subnet
 - `core-ip`: the IP address for the UPF to use on the `core` subnet
 - `gnb-subnet`: the subnet CIDR where the gNB radios are reachable.
 Note: the `access-gateway-ip` is expected to forward the packets from the `access-interface` to the `gnb-subnet`